People's Party (Bulgaria): Origins

 As a Marxist-inspired social critic, Dimitar Blagoev asserted that the purge of Stambolovists was never serious: "not only the big and rich lawyers of the bourgeoisie, but also all the big entrepreneurs, manufacturers, merchants, landowners, rural and urban big farmers and usurers who were in power under Stambolov, and all the village mayors and their friends involved in abuses and thefts, immediately found themselves under [Stoilov's] banner."
 Scholar Dmytro Mykolenko believes that the anti-corruption legislation was well-meaning, but also that "the 'Populist' government never managed to bring this undertaking to a logical conclusion [since] the market for corrupt services with its negative impact on state processes had firmly established itself in the system of state governance".
 Historian Mercia MacDermott contrarily suggests that Stoilov and his supporters "flung themselves into the twin tasks of combatting and even physically eliminating their political opponents, and of making personal hay while the sun of office shone upon them."
 She focuses her research on the town of Dupnitsa, where the Stoilovist mayor, Dimitar Radev, "proposed and disposed in all municipal matters, assisted by a loyal caucus of wealthy citizens, whose disregard for democracy rivalled his own."

 Stoilov scheduled Assembly elections for September 1894, and, in hopes of consolidating his own power, proceeded to organize his government party.
 The NP was thus formed in May 1894, from a group of Stoilovists based in Ruse—including Teodorov, who was then selective as the NP's national secretary.
 Using the slogan "Freedom and Legality, Order and Recognition", it fused together the northern Conservatives, who were Stoilov's own club, and the Rumelian Populists, led at the time by Grigor Nachovich, with Bobchev and Madzharov (who were friends with each other) among the core organizers.
 According to Blagoev, he specifically selected the Rumelians because, alone among the Russophiles, they did not take directions from Radoslavov.
 These two wings were also joined by defectors from the Radoslavist group and the Progressive Liberal Party (PLP), as well as by some former Stambolovists.
-Established around that time as the factional voice, the political newspaper Mir ("World" or "Peace") was continuously in print until 1944.
+Established around that time as the factional voice, the political newspaper Mir ("Peace") was continuously in print until 1944.